Tong-Ye-1159668/Sewlyn_Campsite_Booking_System-LincolnUni-2024-S1/README.md

 The displayed list uses the **Bootstrap's table-hover** styling, making the displayed list neater and more visually appealing.

 Placing a **delete button** next to **each customer list** enables users to quickly and directly delete a specific booking without having to navigate to a separate page.
 This streamlined approach improves the efficiency of booking management tasks.
+This will redirect to route "/booking/delete/int:booking_id" with method "POST".

 ### Customer -add

+This function includes *@app.route("/addcustomer", methods=['GET','POST'])* and *@app.route("/allcamperlist", methods=['GET'])*, with templates *addcustomer.html*, *allcamperlist.html*.

 In the customer adding form (***addcustomer.html***), I used **Bootstrap's form validation**. **Except for the email**, the **first name, family name and phone** are all **required** to be entered, and **invalid feedback** is provided.
 In the email column, I provided valid feedback to remind users that they can not enter an email.
 The reason for this design is because **some users (especially the elderly) may not have an email address**.